At a glance

 There is no effective treatment for rabies in cats and euthanasia is necessary.
 Due to the serious nature of the disease and the risks of transmission to humans, if rabies is suspected submission of the head to the proper authorities is required for rabies testing.

-Seek immediate medical care if you believe you have bitten by an animal infected with rabies.
+Seek immediate medical care if you believe you have been bitten by an animal infected with rabies.

 Vaccinate all cats in affected areas with the rabies vaccine at 3-4 months of age.